-- I love this Roam backpack that packs in to its front pocket.
+- I love my Roam backpack that packs in to its front pocket (see review here).
 That makes it perfect to stash in a larger pack and use to carry your camera, book, a bottle of water, and whatever else you need to head to the beach or go hike.

 - Speaking of larger packs, the Osprey Rook 65L is roomy and plenty comfortable for hiking, making a great larger pack to take with you to Tayrona and elsewhere in Colombia.

 - If you want something that is carry on compliant, the Osprey Farpoint 40L is also a great option and has plenty of padding to make it easy to carry.

 - There are lockers at Cabo San Juan which makes a good lock a handy accessory to have to keep things safe.
 This MasterLock has a code so you don’t have to worry about losing a key and is TSA compliant so you can use it on your bags when you fly too.

 - A good travel towels is a must for Tayrona.
 These Rainleaf microfiber towels are easy to pack and can be used at the beach or the campsite showers.